Sports Bras for Large Busts: My 4 Favorite Styles

 I had no idea that a sports bra for large busts could be wire-free and still be supportive.
 I also didn't think a compression bra would give me any shape.
 When my Bravissimo fitter suggested the Shock Absorber Active Multi Sports Bra from Champion to me she laughed at my skeptical side eye.
 But my Bravissimo virtual fitter suggested I try it and reminded me that if she was wrong, Bravissimo had free returns.
 She wasn't wrong; this is a supportive, stylish, and comfortable compression sports bra for those of us who are well endowed!

 My fitter suggested for this style, to go with a US 38G and I think that was a good call.
 The Shock Absorber Active Multi Sports Bra is snug (it is a compression bra after all), but comfortable.
 And so lightweight and breathable!
-I have never before found a sports bra to accomodate my chest and be so lightweight.
-This style of bra from Shock Absorber is available at Bravissimo in band sizes 30-40 and cup sizes D-HH; Bravissimo has it in 4 colors and I of course was into the Pink/Yellow option.
+I have never before found a sports bra to accommodate my chest and be so lightweight.
+This style of bra from Shock Absorber is available at Bravissimo in band sizes 30-40 and cup sizes D-HH; Bravissimo has it in 3 colors and I of course was into the Pink/Yellow option.

 I had sworn off compression bras for being too heavy and complicated; this bra made me a convert.
 I don't find this bra from Shock Absorber as high impact of support as Panache, but the breathability makes it a great choice for Peloton bike rides and cardio that gets me super sweaty, and water activities like kayaking and sculling.
 It dries super fast and feels like nothing even when wet.
 Again, I like how it looks like a piece of activewear and can be worn on its own.